yagyesh127/Intune-StuckSync-Fixer/README.md

 **Why This Is Different**

---Detection-first – no blind restarts or forced syncs --Platform-safe – no registry hacks, no OS service recreation --Scale-ready – built for Intune Proactive Remediations --Resilient – enumerates EnterpriseMgmt tasks (GUID-safe)
+--Detection-first – no blind restarts or forced syncs

+--Platform-safe – no registry hacks, no OS service recreation

+--Scale-ready – built for Intune Proactive Remediations

+--Resilient – enumerates EnterpriseMgmt tasks (GUID-safe)

+**DECISION MATRIX**

+DmWapPush	IME Installed	IME Activity	Detection	      Remediation Running	  Yes	          Stale	        ❌ Unhealthy	  ✅ YES Running	  Yes	          Fresh	        ✅ Healthy	    ❌ No Running	  No	          —	            ❌ Unhealthy	  ❌ No Stopped	  Any	          Any	          ❌ Unhealthy	  ❌ No

 **Documentation**